Sales process workflow for Tallyfy

 task

 Log what happened in your CRM or tracking system.
 Did they respond?
-What did they say?
-What is the next action?
+What'd they say?
+What's the next action?
 When should you follow up again?
-Good documentation prevents dropped balls and repeated outreach to the same person.
-It also helps colleagues pick up where you left off if needed.
+Good notes prevent dropped balls and repeated outreach to the same person.
+They also help your colleagues pick up where you left off if needed.
+If you don't write it down now, you won't remember the details in two weeks.

 10